-There are thought to be possible adverse effects on the SACs and SPAs of the North and South Pennine Moors, in addition to the Craven Limestone Complex SAC and the Malham Tarn Ramsar site, which may result from the Gargrave Neighbourhood Plan alone or in combination with other plans.
+There may be potential adverse effects on the SACs and SPAs of the North and South Pennine Moors, in addition to the Craven Limestone Complex SAC and the Malham Tarn Ramsar site, which may result from the Bradleys Both Neighbourhood Plan alone or in combination with other plans.
 Potential impact pathways considered to significantly affect the designated European sites are:

-- Recreational impacts on designated European sites; - Loss of supporting feeding sites to development (directly or indirectly); - Increased emissions to air from road traffic; - Increased water demand and impacts on water supply and quality;

-• A range of urban edge effects, including fly-tipping, invasive species, off-road vehicle use, and increased pet predation.
+- Recreational impacts on designated European sites; - Loss of supporting feeding sites to development (directly or indirectly); - Increased emissions to air from road traffic; - Increased water demand and impacts on water supply and quality; - A range of urban edge effects, including fly-tipping, invasive species, off-road vehicle use, and increased pet predation.